Tony-Y/cgnn/OQMD/README.md

 pip install qmpy==1.2.0 ase==3.17
 pip install pydash tqdm joblib
 ```
+This step requires `gcc`.
+So, you have to install `gcc` in your computer if not yet.

 You must edit the [Django](https://www.djangoproject.com) setting file in the database directory of `qmpy`.